Skip to content

 Note

-Click the "i" button to the far-left to open Designer overview on the documentation website for guidance and support.
+Click the "i" button in the bottom-right to open Designer overview on the documentation website for guidance and support.

 None of these changes will persist after you leave the Designer UI; it will always reopen with the default view.